About the college

 Accommodation and meals

-The college is building a new graduate centre on the main college site, which is expected to be completed by October 2019, and will include 78 single rooms with en-suite facilities and a new common room.
+There are approximately 120 single study bedrooms for incoming graduates.
+78 single rooms with en-suite facilities are on the main college site, next door to the Ainsworth Graduate Centre.
+These rooms are grouped on staircases in the traditional Oxford manner, each floor having its own mini-kitchen.
 A further 42 single rooms, arranged in clusters of three to six rooms with shared bathroom and cooking facilities, are located nearby in St Catherine’s House (on Bath Street, a 15-minute walk from the main college site).

 The letting period is a minimum of 38 weeks.
 Priority is given to those coming to the college from the greatest distance and likely to experience difficulties in the local accommodation market.